Evaporator coil vs

 What is the purpose of an evaporator coil?

-The evaporator coil absorbs heat from the air inside your home, allowing the refrigerant to evaporate and cool the air.
+The evaporator coil absorbs heat from the air inside your home, allowing the HVAC system to cool the air.

 Connect with certified professionals in your area